Fish, Wildlife and Habitat Management Branch

 The blockade of resident hunters at Highway 51 between Dease Lake and Telegraph Creek has been lifted following a dialogue between ministry staff and First Nations community members and leaders.

 Tsilhqot’in Nation Aboriginal Title and impacts to hunting,

 angling and trapping

-On June 26, 2014, the Supreme Court of Canada (SCC) granted the Tsilhqot’in Nation a declaration of aboriginal title.
+On June 26, 2014, the Supreme Court of Canada (SCC) recognized the Tsilhqot’in Nation has Aboriginal title.
 Aboriginal title includes the right to exclusive use and occupation of the land, as well as the ability to determine the uses to which the land will be put.

 The map below shows the land that is subject to the declaration of Aboriginal title as well as land that is subject to a strong aboriginal title claim.

-As a result of the SCC’s decision, the lands identified in the map below are not publicly available for hunting, angling or trapping at this time.
-The Tsilhqot’in National Government and Xeni Gwet’in have provided conditional consent for registered guides to carry out hunting on Aboriginal Title Land for the 2015 season.
+As a result of the SCC’s decision, the lands identified in the map below are not publicly available for hunting or trapping at this time.
+Nor is access through Aboriginal Title Land permitted for hunting purposes.
+The Tsilhqot’in National Government (TNG) and Xeni Gwet’in have authorized registered guides to carry out hunting on Aboriginal Title Land for the 2015 season.
+The Province is asking hikers, fishers and others wishing to access the title land to contact the TNG at (250) 392-3918 or Xeni Gwet’in at (250) 394-7023 in advance of their visit.
+A provincial fishing license is required for lakes and rivers within the title lands.

 The Province is working with the Tsilhqot’in Nation to seek long-term solutions related to hunting, angling and trapping.

 Thank you for your interest in hunting, angling and trapping and for your continued interest and support of these activities in B.C.